danhthanh418/bookcase/README.md

 # [WIP] bookcase 📚 🤓
-A reading list app created with django and react native.
+A reading list app created with react native.